vmlaker/mpipe/doc/source/index.rst

 .. literalinclude:: tiny.py

-The above snippet runs a total of seven processes: one for the main program and six for the two stages (three processes per stage.)
+The above snippet runs a total of seven processes: one for the main program and six for the two stages (three processes per stage).

 Installation
 ************